itssaurabhmishra/itssaurabhmishra.github.io/README.md

+This is the weblog of Mr.Saurabh Mishra a Principal Researcher at Upscale Consulting,

+This blog has been cooked using various ingridients such as Jekyll and Github and a theme called notebook,

+which has the following desc

 Notepad is a Jekyll theme which is very simple, clean and beautiful.
 This theme is good for any blog.

 Main Features: